authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     ABNF:

     bimi-authorities = %x61 *WSP "=" \[bimi-location-uri\]

+    NOTE TO WORKING GROUP: This a= tag needs to be extended, to provide validation options.
+Current expectations are: "self", "cert", and "mva".
+Where "self" means there is no validation option (perhaps this is best done by simply not supplying an a= tag?), "cert" provides an HTTPS URL to a Mark Verified Certificate that can be used to validate the indicator at the l= tag, and "mva" specifies an HTTPS URL to an API endpoint that can be queried for validation information.

 l= locations (URI; REQUIRED).
 The value of this tag is a comma separated list of base URLs representing the location of the brand indicator files.
 All clients MUST support use of at least 2 location URIs, used in order.
 Clients MAY support more locations.
 The supported transport is HTTPS only.